-A 2010 study from the United States Census Bureau and New York University’s Furman Center for Real Estate and Urban Policy, “How Low Income Neighborhoods Change: Entry, Exit, and Enhancement,” examines patterns of change in metropolitan low-income neighborhoods in the 1990s to evaluate evidence of displacement, sources of neighborhood income change and complementary changes associated with gains in average neighborhood income.
-The researchers analyzed income changes at the household level using data from the American Housing Survey (AHS) from 1989 to 2001, tract data from the 1990 and 2000 Census, and the Urban Institute’s Neighborhood Change Database (NCBD).
+As a basis for their study, the researchers — Ingrid Gould Ellen and Katherine M. O’Regan from New York University’s Furman Center for Real Estate and Urban Policy — analyzed income changes at the household level using data from the American Housing Survey (AHS) from 1989 to 2001, tract data from the 1990 and 2000 Census, and the Urban Institute’s Neighborhood Change Database (NCBD).

 - Original homeowners — immune from the effects of rent increases — left gentrifying neighborhoods at significantly higher rates than did poorer households that rented.
 The researchers suggested that relocation may be more a selective choice than a product of mounting economic pressures.

 - The key drivers of neighborhood change were voluntary entries and exits — not forced economic displacement — and differences between the incomes of those moving into and out of gentrifying neighborhoods proved not to be significant.

 - Households that remained in these growing neighborhoods saw much larger increases in income than comparable households in neighborhoods that did not experience such gentrification.
 Although these changes may not have significantly impacted a neighborhood’s average household income, “it might be an important component of the neighborhood change process.”